pvlib/pvlib-python/docs/sphinx/source/user_guide/modeling_topics/clearsky.rst

     In [1]: aod700, precipitable_water = np.meshgrid(aod700, precipitable_water)

-    # inputs are arrays, so solis is an OrderedDict
+    # inputs are arrays, so solis is an dict
     In [1]: solis = clearsky.simplified_solis(apparent_elevation, aod700,
        ...:                                   precipitable_water, pressure,
        ...:                                   dni_extra)